happyren/Reading-notes/InternetNotes.md

 #### The Optimality Principle

 If J is on the optimal route from I to K, then the optimal path from J to K is also on this path.

+#### Shortest Path Algorithm

+Examine adjcent nodes of current working nodes, assign distance, then, after examine all the adjcent nodes, if the path is the shortest to this node, then made the label permenant, and using the one node with the smallest label as the new working node.

+---

 ### Internetworking